 Following a successful tenure with Thomas Edison, Mr. Leonard launched Leonard and Izard, a firm that set up electric railways and generating stations.
 In 1889, Edison acquired Mr. Leonard’s company, and Edison put Mr. Leonard in charge of operations in the US and Canada, from which he resigned in 1891 to form his own electrical contracting firm.

 In 1891, Mr. Leonard patented his best-known invention, the Ward Leonard System of Motor Control.
 This was an entirely new use of electrical energy, and the system has had a profound effect on all industries using electrical energy.
 The Ward Leonard System made it possible to obtain smooth speed control.
 This important advancement transformed modern electrical distribution.
-The Ward Leonard System allowed the motor to reverse almost instantaneously, the motor speed from maximum in one direction to full speed in the opposite direction, and made possible the ability for the motor to reduce the lowest practical limit the amount of energy when starting, reversing, and stopping.
+The Ward Leonard System allowed the motor to reverse almost instantaneously, permitted the motor speed go from maximum in one direction to full speed in the opposite direction, and made possible the ability for the motor to reduce the lowest practical limit the amount of energy when starting, reversing, and stopping.
 It is estimated that 15% of the cost of rolling steel was saved by replacing steam engines with electric motors equipped with this system.
 Ward Leonard’s System of Control represents one of the outstanding achievements of the 19th century.

 In 1892, Ward Leonard began manufacturing heating devices, rheostats, and motor controllers in Bridgeport, CT.
 In 1894 the firm moved to Hoboken, NJ, however a fire destroyed the property in 1897.
 The company then moved to Bronxville, NY where it stayed until moving to Thomaston, CT in 1999, where the headquarters remains today.

 Mr. Leonard was active in the American Institute of Electrical Engineers serving as manager (1890-1893) and vice president (1893-1895).
 He was also a prolific contributor of technical papers and delivered numerous addresses to scientific bodies.
 For his work in electrical research, the Franklin Institute, in 1903, awarded Mr. Leonard the John Scott Medal.
 A year later, Mr. Leonard was awarded a Gold Medal at the St. Louis World’s Fair for his System of Control.
 In 1911 he became a member of “The Inventors Guild,” becoming president of the Guild in 1913.